Favourite Spooky Spots in Nottinghamshire

-This week we slightly amended our favourite places and asked a few specialists of the odd, what were their weirdest encounters and where we might find the strangest and scariest places in Nottinghamshire.
-Beware it may make you shiver and you may not see those Nottinghamshire locations in the same light ever again.
-Feel free to share your very own scary stories in the comments below and as usual, send us your favourite places at email@example.com and you may appear on our various social media channels.
+Back in 2012 we asked a few specialists of the odd and extraordinary, what were their weirdest encounters and where we might find the strangest and scariest places in Nottinghamshire.
+Here is what they revealed… Beware it may make you shiver and you may not see those Nottinghamshire locations in the same light ever again!

-Steven Sheil, Mayhem Horror Film Festival curator (which starts tomorrow) and director of Mum & Dad and Dead Mine:
+Steven Sheil, Mayhem Horror Film Festival curator and director of Mum & Dad and Dead Mine:

 “Working in the field of horror films, I’ve often had to visit grim or unusual places in the search for shooting locations.
 Some time ago I went to visit Annesley Hall in Nottinghamshire, formerly the home of Lord Byron’s boyhood love Mary Chaworth.
 It’s a house with a lot of history, but in recent times has fallen into disrepair, and now has the look and feel of a classic haunted house.
 It’s probably the only place I’ve ever visited where I’ve felt the chill of something potentially paranormal.
 Especially one room on the lower floor, with bars over the door and the air thick with an impossible coldness…“